huggingface/Google-Cloud-Containers/README.md

 The container files are organized in a nested folder structure based on the container tag.
 For example, the Dockerfile for the container with the tag `pytorch-training-gpu.2.0.transformers.4.35.0.py310` is located at `pytorch/training/gpu/2.0/transformers/4.35.0/py310/Dockerfile`.

-## Tests

-After the containers are built, you can run the tests in the `tests` directory to verify that they are working correctly.

-## Configurations

-The [`container.yaml`](./container.yaml) file contains the configuration for the latest version of the container.
-Google uses this file to determine which container to build as the latest version.

 ## Updates